Frequently Asked Questions

 Am I eligible for Financial Aid?

 Matriculated adult students enrolled in an accelerated program are eligible to receive financial aid.
-Students in the accelerated program must take a minimum of six credits within a semester in order to qualify for federal financial aid.
+Students in the accelerated undergraduate programs must take a minimum of six credits within a semester in order to qualify for federal financial aid.
 This does not mean you have to double up on classes.
 Taking two of the three sessions available in an undergraduate semester satisfies this requirement.
+Graduate students enrolled in a master's degree program must take a minimum of three credits within a semester (one course).

 In order to determine a student's specific financial aid eligibility, the following forms must be completed: